 Nov.
-23, Christkindlmarkt in New Ulm, Minn.
-This is the first
+29-30, Christkindlmarkt in New Ulm, Minn.
+The indoor market in

 Nov.
-23-25, Christkindlsmarkt in Excelsior, Minn.
+29-Dec.
+1, Christkindlsmarkt in Excelsior, Minn.
 In this Minneapolis suburb on Lake Minnetonka, choirs and bands play for shoppers at a traditional German open-air Christmas market.

 Wis.
 The sale in Turner Hall is small, but this cheese-country capital still has one foot in the Old World.
 Father

 Christmas will appear, and homemade Swiss baked goods as well as folk arts will be offered.

 For more about Monroe, see Cheese country.

 Market at the Osthoff Resort in Elkhart Lake, Wis.
 This eastern Wisconsin market,

 held in a heated tent, features very good prices as well as ambiance, and some vendors come over from Germany.

 Admission is $6.
 For details, see Old World Christmas.